-It's not magic or marketing hype -- it's simple money physics.
+It's not magic, marketing hype, or off-season Santa -- it's simple money physics.

-Like a slow leak in your tire, a pinprick in your financial life can turn into a massive money blowout if you ignore it for too long.
-Patching these holes while they're still manageable is the key to achieving wealth (and a clean driving record).
+Like a slow leak in your tire, a pinprick in your finances can turn into massive money blowouts if ignored.
+Patching these holes while they're still manageable is the key to wealth (not to mention safe highway driving).

-The problem is that it's easy to ignore the tiny cracks.
-We're busy -- there's the mortgage, credit cards, insurance, college savings, carpools, vacation plans, retirement accounts, work benefits, the kids, cat, guinea pig.
-So the little stuff is relegated to the back burner.
-We think:
+Life is busy -- there's the mortgage, credit cards, insurance, college savings, carpools, vacation plans, retirement accounts, work benefits, the kids, the cat, the guinea pig.
+So that rip in your hem and that little crack in your nest egg get shoved onto the back burner time and time again.

-- What's the harm in following the payment plan the lender has laid out?
+To do: Stop following the payment plan the lender has laid out ... one of these days.